Domon/domon.github.com/_posts/2013-12-25-private-class-methods-in-ruby.md

 When we define "class methods" on `Foo`, we are just defining methods on the __singleton class__ of the `Foo` object.

-`private` is not a special keyword in Ruby, it is just a method of `Module`.
+`private` is not a special keyword in Ruby.
+It is just a method of `Module`.
 (Reminder: `Class.is_a?
 Module`.)

 When `private` gets called, it sets the visibility for subsequently methods __defined on the current object__ to private.
 To set the visibility of methods __defined on the singleton class of the current object__, we need another method, i.e. `Module#private_class_method`.

-p.s.
+P.S.
 The term "singleton class" referred in this post is also called "metaclass" or "eigenclass".